Chef John Folse Culinary Institute

 The Chef John Folse Culinary Institute is an academic college of Nicholls State University in Thibodaux, Louisiana.
-The namesake of the college, Chef John Folse, is known as "Louisiana's Culinary Ambassador to the World".

 History

 The mission of CJFCI as envisioned by Chef Folse and former Nicholls President Donald Ayo was to preserve Louisiana culture and cuisine by teaching chefs, students and community members to master the art of Cajun and Creole cooking.
 Emphasis was to be placed on the influences of Cajun-Creole cuisine: Native American, Spanish, French, African, German, English and Italian.